flutterbuddy1/geocoder2/README.md

 # geocoder2

-**Easy forward and reverse geocodeing From google maps api** make sure to activate Maps SDK for android and ios and geocode api from <a GCP href="(https://console.cloud.google.com)">
+**Easy forward and reverse geocodeing From google maps api** make sure to activate Maps SDK for android and ios and geocode api from  <a href="https://console.cloud.google.com">GCP</a>

 ## Features